Best Cotton Glamping Tents

 There are all kinds of amazing fabrics for tents to be made from, all of which have advantages and disadvantages.
 Cotton is no exception.

 Traditional campers often enjoy using a cotton tent since it is a natural fabric rather than a man-made material, and it is much closer in design and style to the kind of tents used hundreds of years ago.
-While cotton is a heavier and bulkier material than polyester or nylon, it tends to be more durable, long-lasting, and breathable.
-It also insulates much better than man-made materials, keeping the inside cooler during the summer and warmer during the winter.
-Cotton absorbs water, preventing condensation issues from occurring.
-Because of its weight, this fabric won’t flap in the wind and cause noise like man-made ones tend to do.
-Since it is a natural material, it smells a lot nicer and fresher when it is new, avoiding that chemical smell that can be found in new nylon and polyester.
-Contributing to its long-lastingness is its resistance to ultraviolet rays, allowing the tent to withstand being out in the sun for much longer periods.
+While cotton is a heavier and bulkier material than nylon, it tends to be more durable, long-lasting, and breathable.
+It also insulates much better than nylon, keeping the inside cooler during the summer and warmer during the winter.
+Cotton also absorbs water, preventing condensation issues from occurring.
+Since it is a natural material, it smells nice when new.
+These aren’t all properties unique to cotton, per se, since many of these advantages can now be had with polyester canvas, but they are advantages nonetheless.

-One disadvantage to cotton tents is that, because it is so heavy, they can be much more difficult and tedious to pitch.
+But there are disadvantages to cotton tents as well.
+They are very heavy and can be much more difficult and tedious to pitch.
 This bulkiness also means that you may not be able to fit the tent in the trunk of your car with your other gear, depending on its size, so keep that in mind when shopping.
-Cotton tents take some prep before you take them out camping for the first time.
-More often than not you will need to run water over the material to weather it, expanding the fabric to fill in holes.
-This will make it so that it doesn’t leak when it rains while you are out in nature.
-Since it absorbs water, you need to make sure that you allow the tent to dry before putting it away after use, or else it can start to grow mold and mildew.
-Lastly, cotton isn’t usually popular for those on a budget, as it is much more expensive than polyester or nylon.
+Cotton tents also take some prep before you take them out camping for the first time.
+More often than not you will need to run water over the material to weather it, shrinking the fabric to fill in holes and increase water resistance.
+However, while absorbing water is great when worried about condensation, it also means you will need to allow the tent to dry before putting it away after use, or else it can start to grow mold and mildew.
+Bacteria, mold, and microgranisms will eat away the natural fibers in the cotton.
+Lastly, cotton isn’t usually popular for those on a budget, as it is more expensive than polyester or nylon.

 Hopefully reading those pros and cons gave you a good idea of whether or not a cotton tent is the right option for you.
 If the pros outweigh the cons for you, read on and learn about some of the best cotton tents for glamping!